ni/ni-apis-python/README.md

 NI created and supports these packages.

-- `ni.protobuf.types` -- provides Python stubs for the definitions in the `ni.protobuf.types` package
+- `ni.protobuf.types` -- provides Python stubs for the definitions in the `ni.protobuf.types` package.
+- `ni.panels.v1.proto` -- provides Python stubs for the definitions in the `ni.panels.v1.proto` pckage.

 ## Operating System Support